dchambers/composerjs/README.md

 Finally, to prevent handlers from using the public API, use of any of the _mutator_ methods  (e.g. `set()`) in the _handler-phase_ will cause an error to be thrown, and use of any of the _accessor_ methods  (e.g. `get()`) will cause a warning to be logged to the console &mdash; we limit ourselves to logging to the console since developers will often find it useful to introspect the model while they are debugging handlers.

+Discouraging handlers from using the public API is desirable since that would significantly reduce handler re-usability, hindering model construction via composition.
+A side of effect of this limitation is that it's not possible for handlers to add or remove nodes from node-lists, or bring optional nodes in and out of existence, and so these operations must instead be performed by listeners.

 ## Emitted events